conan-io/docs/extending/template_system/search_table.rst

         [('os', ['']), ('arch', ['']), ('compiler', ['', 'version', 'libcxx']),]

-   The first element for this tuple is intended for the top row, while the second element lists all the subsettings in the top header category.
+   The first element for this tuple is intended for the top row, while the second element lists all the sub-settings in the top header category.
 An empty string means there is no category, like ``compiler=Visual Studio``.

    Composing the table headers in HTML requires some more code in the template: